The winners of the 16th Brussels Airport Aviation Awards have been revealed

 - Cargo Airline Performance Award: Ethiopian Airlines

 The airline that contributed most last year to the development of Brucargo was Ethiopian Airlines.
-The airline currently operates 7 weekly scheduled flights between Brussels and Addis Ababa and achieved a strong traffic growth in 2022 of 8%.
+The airline currently operates 7 weekly scheduled flights between Brussels and Addis Ababa and achieved a strong traffic growth of 8% in 2022.
 The other nominees were Air Belgium, Qatar Airways, Sichuan Airlines and Singapore Airlines.

 - Short Haul Airline Punctuality Award: Air Europa